elizathecoder/ProjectEliza/README.md

 # Project Eliza
-Eliza is an open source autonomous agent built by in the open.
-Anyone can run Eliza on their own computer, and connect it to Discord, Slack, Google Meet, Zoom, Reddit, Twitter, Text Message and even Voice.
-Anyone can add new skills to Eliza, and share them with the community.
+Eliza is an open source autonomous agent built in the open.
+Anyone can run Eliza on their own computer, and connect it to Discord, Slack, Google Meet, Zoom, Reddit, Twitter, Text Message, and even Voice.
+Anyone can add new skills to Eliza and share them with the community.

 Please file all bugs under https://github.com/elizathecoder/ProjectEliza/issues